rackerlabs/support-how-to/content/general/change-account-information.md

 **Note:** If you are a Dedicated Hosting customer, you can request this form directly from your Account Manager.

-1. In the upper-right corner of the Cloud Control Panel, click the your username, and then click **Documents and Forms**.
+1. In the upper-right corner of the Cloud Control Panel, click your username, and then click **Documents and Forms**.
 2. In the **Rackspace Account Change Forms** section, click the **Service Transfer** form link.
 3. Download the **Service Transfer** form and complete it.
 4. Attach the completed form to a support ticket and submit the ticket.